kafka-ops/julie/docs/config-values.rst

     topology.group.managed.prefixes.0=NameSpaceA
     topology.group.managed.prefixes.1=NameSpaceB

-If this prefix list is used, only groups that match the prefix will be ever processed, if wildcard it will be managed if the service account is managed by KTB, anything else will be ignored.
+If this prefix list is used, only groups that match the prefix will be ever processed, if wildcard it will be managed if the service account is managed by Julie Ops, anything else will be ignored.
-This is useful in a shared cluster, to avoid KTB removing/accidentally managing group acls by other teams with seperate pipelines.
+This is useful in a shared cluster, to avoid Julie Ops removing/accidentally managing group acls by other teams with seperate pipelines.